MooMaker/docs/use-cases/02-mm-settles-order-with-borrowed-capital-collateralized.md

 User places an order to buy ETH.

 ## Main flow
-- User posts an order to buy tokens (e.g. ETH for USDC)
+- Trader posts an order to buy tokens (e.g. ETH for USDC)
-- System notifies market makers about the order
-- Makers competing in an auction, the best quote wins
-- Maker settles the order with borrowed funds
+- Maker wins auction
 - Maker borrows 1 ETH from lending pool
-  - Sends 1 ETH to the trader
+- Maker sends 1 ETH to the trader
-  - Receives 1000 USDC from the trader
+- Trader sends 1000 USDC to the maker
-  - Repays 1 ETH to the lending pool
+- Maker repays 1 ETH to the lending pool

 ## Alternative flows
 ### Market maker partially fills order